By Andy Metzger

 "Our colleagues have serious concerns that some of the recent directives originating from your office - and implemented by area managers - may have the exact opposite effect of what is intended," read the letter signed by SEIU Local 509 Chapter President Peter MacKinnon and others.
 "These directives have been put into practice without sufficient resources, communication or coordination - a process that may actually put children at greater risk."

 A DCF official said directives are only issued in writing, and the agency has issued directives to investigate any allegation involving children under the age of 5 with young parents, or parents with other issues, such as drug abuse and domestic violence.
-The agency directed workers to consider intensive case management whenever an investigation results in a case being opened for services.

 According to the letter, the directives have "forced a swift and dramatic spike in caseloads that is unsafe and unsustainable - even with new allotments for staffing."